yellobyte/Swiss-Style-Doorbell/README.md

 ![github](https://github.com/yellobyte/Swiss-Style-Doorbell/raw/main/doc/Circuit%20Board%20Top.jpg)

 When the software was done, somewhat tested and the weather forecast didn't issue any warnings for the week to come we fixed a date for installation.
 It took place a few days later on a sunny and dry Saturday.
-We loaded Laptop, some tools and the produced device into the topcase and off we went.
-Some 2 hours and about 500 curves later we arrived at the clients home and this sight in his garage was greeting us.
+Laptop, some tools and the produced device got loaded into the topcase and off we went.
+Almost 2 hours and about 500 curves later we arrived at the clients home and this sight in his garage was greeting us.

 ![github](https://github.com/yellobyte/Swiss-Style-Doorbell/raw/main/doc/Post%20Horn%20Tubes%20with%20Valves%20and%20Air%20Tube.jpg)

 The 3-tone horn appeared to be still in good shape despite being worn and torn for probably many years on the roads.
-My client had already fixed the 3 horns on a piece of wood together with an air splitter, had attached 1 valve to each horn and even mounted an air tube running to an air compressor standing next to the whole ensemble.
+My client had already fixed the 3 horns on a piece of wood together with an air splitter, had attached an air valve to each horn and even mounted an air tube running to an air compressor standing next to the whole ensemble.

 Naturally the 3 horns require a certain amount of air pressure from the attached compressor in order to work properly.
 After some testing on each single horn we figured out that a pressure of approx. 2.5 bar would be sufficient to do the job.
 However, our ears were almost blewn off since those horns make a hell of a noise.